toro with glossy leaves in the deep forest understorey

 Not Threatened

-The swamp tree of the lowland forest.
-Toro has a love of wet feet and a tolerance for the dark, damp conditions of the gully.
-At six to ten metres in height, it is a small, evergreen tree, with a rounded crown and glossy, dark green, willow-like leaves that droop slightly.
-The bark is dark and rough, and the wood is hard and dense.
-The leaves have a spicy, aromatic smell when crushed, reminiscent of cloves or allspice.
+Wet feet define its home.
+Toro is the swamp tree of the lowland forest.
+It has a love of wet feet.
+It tolerates the dark, damp conditions of the gully.
+At six to ten metres in height, it is a small, evergreen tree.
+It has a rounded crown.
+Its leaves are glossy, dark green, and willow-like.
+They droop slightly.
+The bark is dark and rough.
+The wood is hard and dense.
+The leaves have a spicy, aromatic smell when crushed.
+It is reminiscent of cloves or allspice.
 A tree of the wet places.
-Toro grows in lowland forests, particularly in damp, swampy areas, along stream banks, and in gullies.
-Often found in association with kahikatea, pukatea, and other swamp forest species, forming part of the rich, diverse community of trees that thrive in the wet, fertile soils.
-A slow-growing, shade-tolerant species, adapted to the stable, humid conditions of the swamp forest.
-Its small, inconspicuous flowers are followed by distinctive, purplish-black berries that are eaten by birds, particularly kererū and tūī, which disperse its seeds across the forest.
+Toro grows in lowland forests.
+Particularly in damp, swampy areas.
+Along stream banks.
+In gullies.
+It is often found in association with kahikatea, pukatea, and other swamp forest species.
+It forms part of the rich, diverse community of trees that thrive in the wet, fertile soils.
+A slow-growing, shade-tolerant species.
+It is adapted to the stable, humid conditions of the swamp forest.
+Its small, inconspicuous flowers are followed by distinctive, purplish-black berries.
+These are eaten by birds.
+Particularly kererū and tūī.
+The birds disperse its seeds across the forest.
 The leaves of Toro have a spicy, aromatic smell when crushed.
-The species is sometimes called clove tree for this reason, though it is not related to the true clove of the tropics.
+The species is sometimes called clove tree for this reason.
+Though it is not related to the true clove of the tropics.
 To see a Toro is to see a tree that has made its home in the wettest, darkest corners of the forest.
-Its glossy leaves and aromatic smell are a reminder of the rich diversity of the New Zealand bush, of the many species that have evolved to fill the many different niches of the landscape.
+Its glossy leaves and aromatic smell are a reminder of the rich diversity of the New Zealand bush.
+Of the many species that have evolved to fill the many different niches of the landscape.
 The hard, dense wood was used for making tools and implements.
 The aromatic leaves were sometimes used in steam baths for treating colds and respiratory infections.
-Toro was also associated with the atua (spirits) of the wetlands, and its presence was a sign of a healthy, functioning swamp forest.
+Toro was also associated with the atua (spirits) of the wetlands.
+Its presence was a sign of a healthy, functioning swamp forest.
+The gully is damp.
+The Toro stands.
+Its glossy leaves droop.
+Its dark bark is rough.
+The air smells of spice.
+The birds feed on the berries.
+The tree does not mind the wet.
+It has been here for millennia.
+It will be here as long as the swamp remains.